JumboCode/Database-Workshop/README.md

 4. Give permissions to edit the database to the created user `psql postgres -c "GRANT ALL PRIVILEGES ON DATABASE database_tutorial to database_tutorial;"`
 5. Create table `psql postgres -c "CREATE TABLE thought ( person VARCHAR (50) NOT NULL, message VARCHAR (255) NOT NULL);"``
 6. Insert a test record with `psql postgres -c "INSERT INTO thought VALUES ('spencer', 'Monaco?');"`

-# ENV variable to switch between sqllite driver and postgres

 # Helpful postgres queries